JoanaPNeto/JoanaPNeto.github.io/_pages/about.md

 #  image: "/images/photo-bio.jpg"
 ---

-Joana P Neto graduated and received her M.Sc. degree in Biomedical Engineering in 2010 by the University Nova de Lisboa Faculdade de Ciências e Tecnologia.
+Joana P Neto graduated and received her M.Sc. degree in Biomedical Engineering in 2010 by the Universidade Nova de Lisboa Faculdade de Ciências e Tecnologia.
 Her master thesis developed within the materials science department in 2011 was awarded by EMRS.
-In 2018, she received her Ph.D. degree in Nanotechnology and Nanosciences by the University Nova de Lisboa Faculdade de Ciências e Tecnologia.
+In 2018, she received her Ph.D. degree in Nanotechnology and Nanosciences by the Universidade Nova de Lisboa Faculdade de Ciências e Tecnologia.
 Her PhD project was developed within 3 institutes - Champalimaud Center for the Unknown and CENIMAT/I3N in Portugal, and Sainsbury Wellcome Centre–UCL in United Kingdom.
 Joana was also a team member of European FP7 Project NeuroSeeker.
 Thanks to this project, she has collaborated with researchers worldwide.
 Since 2018, she is a Pos-doc researcher at CENIMAT/I3N.